nablo1/Fruitrient/README.md

 _Present in the meeting:_

-Zilind was not Part of the team as this point
+Zilind was not Part of the team at this point

 - Idrees
 - Bhavya